cha87de/clouds-exercises/ex-2/lesson-monitoring.md

 - Flavor: select "medium" (4 cores, 4GB memory, 10GB disk)

 - Select both the default and the monitoring security groups
-- Validate that your ssh key and the public network are selected
+- Validate that your ssh key is selected

+Then launch the instance, and attach a public floating ip.
 Log in via SSH to the new vm with username "ubuntu" and the public IP you got assigned.
 In the new vm, install InfluxDB and Chronograf:

 ```